 10. Northanger Abbey by Jane Austen Whilst Jane Austen’s most popular book tends to be Pride and Prejudice, Northanger Abbey remains my favourite.
 Despite its largely unlikable characters, this mock Gothic tale is one that is still funny today, and is a great example of Austen’s classic wit and satire.

 Picture Left: Keyring from hottopic.com, Scarf from amazon.co.uk, T-shirt by Out of Print, from truffleshuffle.com.
 In theory, buying a Christmas present for an avid reader should be easy – just buy them a book, right?
 Unfortunately, it’s not that simple, unless they’ve told you exactly what they want!
-The problem with most bookworms is, that they usually already own a… Read more »
+The problem with most bookworms is, that they usually already own a lot of books.
+So buying one they haven’t got is pretty hard unless you have a really good look at their current collection, and even then, you can never be sure!
+If they are anything like me, their bookcase will… Read more »

 Last week my family and I took a trip up to Haworth, which is a lovely little village in Yorkshire.
 It’s also where the Brontë sisters (Charlotte, Emily and Anne) lived and penned their famous novels, which include such greats as Jane Eyre, Wuthering Heights and The Tenant of Wildfell Hall.
-It was a cold, drizzly day, and so naturally,… Read more »
+It was a cold, drizzly day, and so naturally, as soon as I got out of the car, the humidity sent my hair crazy (which is especially bad when your hair is pink – it starts to look like candy floss!), and it was pretty chilly.
+Nevertheless, I had… Read more »